stck-lzm/badown/README.md

 `for i in $(cat urls); do ./badown $i && sleep .5; done`

 ### todo
-- Find a more stable solution for Zippyshare,
-(there is 5-ish line of code in js that needs to be interpreted in order to produce a number.
-this number protect the download link and need to be computed.
-the formula to get this number changes quite often.)
 - Add more sites and resume paused download.
 - Extend mega function with specific file in folder download.
 - Add proxy support, else as an option or as a function with automatic grabber.